nicolehe/grow_slow/README.md

 Now that your Pi is up and running, open the Terminal from the toolbar at the top, or log in via SSH.
 You should see something that looks like this:

 `pi@raspberrypi ~ $`

+We're going to set the date so that our Pi is on the right time.

+Type this in and press enter:

+`date`

+You should get something formatted like "Wed 6 Jun 20:11:24 EDT 2016."
+And if it's correct, then hooray, you don't have to do anything else.
+If it's not, enter:

+`tzselect`

+and follow the instructions to set your timezone.
+Once you've done it you can confirm by entering `date` again and it should be correct.